RazvanBerbece/ant.dev/infrastructure/README.md

 # Cloud Infrastructure for `ant.dev`

-The webapp will be deployed on a Google Cloud Run instance (for now?), because it offers ~100K free requests a month.
+The containerised webapp is deployed to Google Cloud Run, mainly because it offers ~100K free requests and plenty of free CPU time a month.

-The infrastructure is managed through Terraform and GitHub Actions.
+Most of the Google Cloud infrastructure (service accounts, artifact registry, role assignments and billing stuff) is managed through Terraform and deployed automatically via GitHub Actions.

+The container app is managed and deployed by the `gcloud run deploy` command which manages both the creation of the container resource on-Cloud and the update of the revision with the new code.
+This workflow is automated via GitHub Actions.